maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

   the comparison to the previous stable release.
 * If fixes are necessary, they should be applied to this branch.
 We then bump to `rc.2` and do another release, which again should be deployed to `STG-01`.
 Users can get the new binaries.
 This part could potentially be repeated, but obviously we want to avoid that.
+When the fix is verified, that commit should be cherry picked back in to the `main` branch.

-This whole process will likely last about a week.
 We would now be in a position where we'd be looking to do a stable release and deploy to production.

 ### Stable Release

-The owner of the RC process can probably carry over to this one, though it would be possible for someone else to be assigned.
 At this point, the release branch still exists.
 This process is about making a stable release from that branch.

 #### Process